za419/GAMR/README.md

 # WildHacks
-A group project for WildHack
+A group project for WildHacks